M. Sayed Hossain

 Muhammad Sayed Hossain OSP, BSP.
 GUP, ndc, psc is a retired air officer of Bangladesh Air Force and former assistant chief of air staff (administration).
 He was air officer commanding (AOC) of Bangladesh Air Force Base Bangabandhu.

 Career

-Hossain served as BAF director of air training, Air Headquarters before he promoted to air vice marshal.
+Hossain served as BAF director of air training, Air Headquarters before he was promoted to air vice marshal.
 He was promoted to air vice marshal in 2018.